 A lot of people suffer from many different fears, but one of the most common is the fear of the dentist.
-Having a fear of the dentist can prevent someone from taking care of the much needed dental work they need done.
+Having a fear of the dentist can prevent someone from receiving the much-needed dental work they need.
 When they delay this dental work, it often leads to a much more serious problem down the road, resulting in a far more painful and expensive experience.

-At Cosmetic and Family Dentistry of Weatherford, we understand and appreciate your dental fears, and take pride in making sure you have the best experience possible at our office.
-Dr. Deborah Romack and Dr. Garrett Mulkey offer nitrous oxide sedation dentistry to their patients, offering them the much needed relaxation and comfort they need.
-Call our office to schedule your next appointment and learn how sedation dentistry can help you!
+At Cosmetic and Family Dentistry of Weatherford, we understand and appreciate your dental fears, and we take pride in making sure you have the best experience possible at our dental office.
+Dr. Ashley Decker and Dr. Garrett Mulkey offer nitrous oxide sedation dentistry to their patients, offering them the much-needed relaxation and comfort they need.
+Call our office to schedule your next appointment and learn how sedation dentistry in Weatherford can help you!

 If you need a mild dental sedative, try nitrous oxide sedation in Weatherford.
 This option lets you remain calm yet lucid during treatment – all without any grogginess afterward!
 Given that effect, it’s highly effective on those who get antsy at the dentist.
 If you’d like to learn more about it, we at Cosmetic & Family Dentistry of Weatherford can happily explain.
 All you have to do is keep reading or call our office for the relevant details!